Golmaal Radhakrishna

-Golmaal Radhakrishna is a 1990 Indian Kannada comedy film directed and written by Om Sai Prakash.
+Golmaal Radhakrishna is a 1990 Indian Kannada-lamguage comedy film directed and written by Om Sai Prakash.
 The film starred Anant Nag in the title role along with Chandrika and Vanitha Vasu in leading roles.
 The music of the film was composed by M. Ranga Rao.

 Produced by K. Chidambara Shetty under Chitra Productions banner, the film was released in 1990 and met with positive response from critics and audience.
 The film was a remake of Telugu film Chalaki Mogudu Chadastapu Pellam.